stevemaddock/jogl/docs/appendixA.md

 ### Step 2: Installation

-The downloaded file jogamp-fat.jar needs to be placed somewhere in the file system.
+The downloaded file 'jogamp-fat.jar' needs to be placed somewhere in the file system.
 I chose /users/stevemaddock/jogl26/jogamp-fat.jar.
 You would repalce 'stevemaddock' with the name you use on your Mac.
 You can also put it somewhere else on your system (e.g. in the same folder that you will develop your java programs in) but you will then need to adjust the instructions given below.

 ### Step 3: Running programs

-Decide where you will develop your Java and JOGL programs.
-I'll use 'path' in the following instructions, but you would replace this with the full path of where you are stored java programs in your file hierarchy.
+Decide where you will develop your Java and JOGL programs, i.e. which folder in the folder hierarchy on your system.

 Open a terminal in the same folder as your java programs, e.g. if you are working on the programs in ch2_initial then that is the folder you need to be in.